fistodul/MF-updater/README.md

 The file has to include all the game files that you want your clients to update.

+If base files/game code packages (`Rage.u`, `RageWeapons.u`, `Engine.u`, etc.) **are** being downloaded then the list has to start with them.

+For example, in case of downloading [modded game files](https://mf.nofisto.com/download/Update.zip), the [list](https://mf.nofisto.com/fast_download/sha512.txt) starts with `EffectsFix.u`, `Rage.u`, `Engine.u`, `RageWeapons.u` (order doesn't matter) and then continues with other files.

-If base files/game code packages (`Rage.u`, `RageWeapons.u`, `Engine.u`, etc.) are **not** being downloaded then the list can be freely sorted, although it is recommended to sort them by modified date so that whenever new files are put to the server, clients can download them at the beginning stage of the script.
+Other than that, the list can be freely sorted, although it is recommended to sort them by modified date so that whenever new files are put to the server, clients can download them at the beginning stage of the script.

-If base files/game code packages **are** being downloaded then the list has to be different.
-For example, in case of downloading [modded game files](https://mf.nofisto.com/download/Update.zip), the list has to start with `EffectsFix.u`, `Rage.u`, `Engine.u`, `RageWeapons.u` packages (order doesn't matter) and then continue with other files (recommended to sort these files by modified date as well).
 Example of file order:

 ```
 Rage.u